Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Selected Algorithms

 The algorithm selects the top $k$ scoring tokens and performs a fine-grained search by computing the exact loss over each, taking the token that minimizes the loss, $\mathcal{L}$.
 This minimizing token is then appended to $x$, giving $x_{t+1} = $.

 AutoDAN was originally designed for text-to-text language models, where the log probability, $ \log( p( x_{i} | x ) )$ was directly available.
 However, in this review, we use CLIP to determine the quality of the prompt, which does not inherently compute the log probability.
-We thus use FUSE \cite{williams2024fuse}, a recently proposed approach for solving multi-objective problems across models and tokenizers.
-FUSE approximates the jacobian of a mapping between the two models.
-By using the embeddings of a text-to-text language model, such as GPT2 to compute both the log probability, $\log( p( x_{i} | x ) )$, and the gradient, $\nabla_{\hat{x}_{GPT}} \mathcal{L}_{CLIP}( f( [ x_{GPT}, \hat{x}_{GPT} ] ) )$, where $f$ is the mapping from GPT's embeddings to CLIP's embeddings.
+We thus use FUSE \citep{williams2024fuse}, a recently proposed approach for solving multi-objective problems across models and tokenizers.
+FUSE approximates the jacobian of a mapping between the two models and uses the embeddings of a text-to-text language model, such as GPT2 to compute both the log probability, $\log( p( x_{i} | x ) )$, and the gradient, $\nabla_{x_{GPT}} \mathcal{L}_{CLIP}( f( x_{GPT} ) )$, where $f$ maps from GPT's embeddings to CLIP's embeddings.
 This allows us to apply a language prior when optimizing a prompt with CLIP.
-We additionally explore the scenario in which we do not use a language prior, by reverting to the standard case in which we optimize over CLIP embeddings, and fix $p( x_{i} | x ) = \frac{1}{|\mathbb{T}|}$.
+We additionally explore the scenario in which we do not use a language prior, by reverting to the standard case in which we fix $p( x_{i} | x ) = \frac{1}{|\mathbb{T}|}$.
 In our experiments, we run AutoDAN for $16$ steps, which enforces a a maximum token length of $16$ due to one-by-one generation of new tokens.
 We also utilize a beam search with a beam width of 5.